SShar-del/leaflet-challenge/README.md

 - In addition to the Part-1 visualization, plotted a second dataset on the map to illustrate the relationship between tectonic plates and seismic activity.
 Pulled the data on tectonic plates from https://github.com/fraxen/tectonicplatesLinks and used D3 library to import the json data.

-It includes the following caharacteristics in the visualization:
+It includes the following characteristics in the visualization:

 - plotted the tectonic plates dataset on the map in addition to the earthquakes.